tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 # Summary

-We explore the following commands for evaluating expressions in CIDER:
+We explored the following commands for evaluating Clojure expressions in CIDER:

 | Keybinding | Command                   | Summary |
 | ---------- | ------------------------- | ------- |